tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static Tensor<Boolean> createBoolean(long[] shape, Consumer<BooleanTensor> dataInit);
 public static Tensor<UInt8> createUInt8(long[] shape, Consumer<ByteTensor> dataInit);
 public static Tensor<String> createString(long[] shape, int elementLength, byte paddingValue, Consumer<StringTensor> dataInit);

-public static Tensor<Float> create(FloatTensor data);
-public static Tensor<Double> create(DoubleTensor data);
-public static Tensor<Integer> create(IntTensor data);
-public static Tensor<Long> create(LongTensor data);
-public static Tensor<Boolean> create(BooleanTensor data);
-public static Tensor<UInt8> create(ByteTensor data);
-public static Tensor<String> create(StringTensor data);
+public static Tensor<String> createString(long[] shape, Consumer<StringTensor> dataInit);
 ```
-The first block of factories create an empty tensor whose memory is then directly mapped to a
+All factories except the last create an empty tensor whose memory is then directly mapped to a
-<code><i>Type</i>Tensor</code> by the <code>Dense<i>Type</i>Tensor</code> class.
-This data structure is
-then passed to the `dataInit` function for initialization.
-Note that for strings, this is only possible
+<code><i>Type</i>Tensor</code>.
+This data structure is then passed to the `dataInit` function for
-if all elements can be padded to the same length.
+initialization.
+Note that for strings, this is only possible if all elements can be padded to the same length.

-The last block of factories allows the registration of tensors in TensorFlow from tensor data that has been allocated
+The last factory allow the creation of tensors of variable-length strings.
+The `StringTensor` passed in parameter to
-and initialized by the user.
-This is useful when the user does not have all required information to use one factory
-method of the previous block, in which case we need to collect all data before knowing what the size of the chunk of
-contiguous memory we need to allocate for the dense tensor.
-This is often the case when working in variable-length
-datatypes, like strings.

-In case, we need a different type of <code><i>Type</i>Tensor</code> implementation, that is instantiated by the user
-and simply keeps all its elements on the JVM memory heap.
-An <code>NdArray<i>Type</i>Tensor</code> could be a first
-naive representation of such tensor, where all elements are kept in a Java multidimensional array that can grow in size
-if needed.
+`dataInit` first collects all data before allocating a tensor buffer of the right size and initializing its data.

 ### Creating Sparse Tensors